Things to do in & near Ipoh

 You’ll find most kopitiams in Ipoh serving up aromatic cups of white coffee – another famous Ipoh speciality, which made it to the world’s top 10 best coffee list.
 This is because of the buttery aroma and smooth mouthfeel that each cup of white coffee promises.

-What makes Ipoh white coffee stand out from the rest is the inclusion of condense milk in each cup and its brewing process – coffee beans are lightly roasted in margarine before getting brewed, giving each brew a milky and velvety texture.
+What makes Ipoh white coffee stand out from the rest is the inclusion of condensed milk in each cup and its brewing process – coffee beans are lightly roasted in margarine before getting brewed, giving each brew a milky and velvety texture.

 Image credit: @pauseitwithtea via Instagram